 Coughs, colds and sore-throats – manage symptoms without antibiotics Choosing Wisely, NZ

-Cold or the flu?
+Cold, the flu or COVID-19?
 Health Navigator, NZ

 - Cold season in primary care BPAC, NZ, 2013